Pitch and putt

-World Federations

-The international governing bodies of the sport are the Federation of International Pitch and Putt Associations (FIPPA) and the International Pitch and Putt Association (IPPA).

 History

-While a similar short par-3 course was opened in 1914 in Portsmouth, England (described as "miniature golf"), the website of the Federation of International Pitch and Putt Associations suggests that the organised game of pitch and putt began in County Cork, Ireland in the late 1920s, before being developed through the 1940s and then spreading internationally.
+The Federation of International Pitch and Putt Associations suggests that the organised game of pitch and putt was developed in Ireland in the late 1920s, before being developed through the 1940s and then spreading internationally.
+The game was recognised as its own sport separate from golf by the European Golf Association (EGA) in 2002.

 A European governing body was formed in 1999–2000, and then a first global governing body by 17 countries in 2006.
 Following this, in 2009, four countries separated and formed a second world body with two other countries.

 Governing bodies and philosophies

-The first-formed governing body, the Federation of International Pitch and Putt Associations (FIPPA), with the European Pitch and Putt Association (EPPA), sees Pitch and Putt as a separate sport drawing on golf, and maintains cordial relations with golfing bodies, but does not adopt their rules "wholesale".
+The first-formed governing body, the Federation of International Pitch and Putt Associations (FIPPA), with the body from which it was formed, the European Pitch and Putt Association (EPPA), sees Pitch and Putt as a separate sport drawing on golf, and maintains cordial relations with golfing bodies, but does not adopt their rules "wholesale".

 The other governing body, the IPPA, sees Pitch and Putt as a "golf speciality", and uses the Rules of Golf, with two major variations, and a focus on shorter distances between holes.